akshatlahkar/GooglePlayStore-EDA-Feature-Engineering/README.md

-# GooglePlayStore-EDA-Feature-Engineering

--
-Analyzed 10,800+ Google Play Store apps using Python, pandas, and seaborn.
-Handled messy real-world data — mixed units, corrupt rows, embedded special characters — then explored category distributions, install patterns, and rating behavior to surface actionable market insights.
+# Google Play Store — EDA & Feature Engineering

+An analysis of the Google Play Store dataset exploring app distribution, install patterns, and rating behavior across categories.
+The dataset is messy by design — mixed units, special characters, corrupt rows — so a significant portion of the work went into getting it into a usable state before any actual analysis.

 ---

 ## Dataset